Graduate Diploma in Legislative Drafting - Frequently asked questions

 - Students may be more motivated than in residential courses

-There are 5 courses required for completion of the Program.
+There are 5 courses required to complete the program.
 The first four courses are designed to take approximately 6 months to complete.
-The final 6 credit capstone course is expected to be completed within 12 months.
+The final 6-credit capstone course is expected to be completed within 12 months.
 However, because the courses are designed on an individual study basis, students may complete courses sooner if their time permits.
 In instances where employment/other demands take priority, it is also possible for students to purchase up to three 2-month extensions per course.

-The program could be completed in 2 years with full-time study or as long a time as 5 years with part-time study, these timelines primarily dependent upon students' progress through the courses.
+The program could be completed in 2 years with full-time study or as long as 5 years with part-time study.
+These timelines primarily depend on how much time students can dedicate to studying the courses.
+Students employed in a drafting office might seek some accommodation to assist their studies.

 In every course there will be a specific instructor assigned to work with the student.
-The exception is the final project LGST 600, where there is a possibility of having two instructors assigned (one as Supervisor, one as Co-Supervisor).
-However, over the course of the Program we try to avoid having the students work with the same instructor for every course.
-It is our opinion that the diversity in instructors leads to a better overall learning outcome for the students.
-For a list of our instructors see our faculty page.
+The exception is the final project LGST 600, where there is a possibility of having 2 instructors assigned (one as Supervisor, one as Co-Supervisor).
+However, over the course of the program we try to avoid having the students work with the same instructor for every course.
+It is our opinion that the diversity in instructors from different Commonwealth jurisdictions leads to a better overall learning outcome for the students.
+For a list of our instructors, see our faculty page.

-There are some initial application and admission fees, which must be paid up front.
+There are some initial application and admission fees, which must be paid upfront.
 Then, for the courses themselves, fees are due as students register for each course.
-For more information on GDLD fees, please see Graduate calendar.
+For more information on GDLD fees, please see the Graduate calendar.

-Students are admitted on a monthly basis.
+Students are admitted monthly.
 Application files are reviewed once all application documents have been received.
-Students are then notified by the GDLD Office as to the admission decision.
+Students are then notified as to the admission decision.

-Each 3 credit course has a 6 month contract period, but students may purchase up to three 2-month extensions.
-Students have until their course end date to extend their course. order to process your extension, these fees must be submitted with your extension request.
+Each 3-credit course has a 6-month contract period, but students may purchase up to three 2-month extensions.
+Students have until their course end date to extend their course.
+To process your extension, these fees must be submitted with your extension request.

 There is no official minimum time set to complete each course since students set their own pace.
-However, students should allow at least two weeks between submitting a project for assessment and receiving the mark, comments and feedback from the instructor.
-Since there are between 5 and 6 projects per course we recommend that students plan to spend at least three months per course.
-This assumes that the student has sufficient time available to study the course materials and complete the projects.
+However, students should allow at least 2 weeks between submitting a project for assessment and receiving the mark, comments and feedback from the instructor.
+Since there are between 5 and 6 projects per course, we recommend that students plan to spend at least 3 months per course.
+This assumes that the student has sufficient time to study the course materials and complete the projects.

-Therefore, in order to complete the entire diploma program successfully we would recommend a minimum duration of study of 15 to 18 months for planning purposes.
+Therefore, to complete the entire diploma program successfully we recommend a minimum study duration of 15 to 18 months for planning purposes.

-With permission from the program director, a student may take two courses simultaneously.
+With permission from the program director, a student may take a maximum of 2 courses simultaneously.